 Mobile security to achieve SCA on apps leveraging PSD2

-Cryptomathic offers a Mobile App Security Framework (MASC), which is a solution designed for mobile app developers and comes with a set of security and protection functions to offer reverse engineering resistance, health monitoring, secure communication and storage.
+Cryptomathic offers the Mobile App Security Core (MASC) framework, which is a security SDK designed for mobile app developers and comes with a set of security and protection functions to offer reverse engineering resistance, health monitoring, secure communication and storage.
 Cryptomathic MASC provides APIs to offer PSD2 compliant SCA with support for biometric authentication and challenge response protocols.
 It can also interact with existing IdP solutions.

 References and Further Reading

 - The new ETSI standard for eIDAS qualified certificates supporting the PSD2 directive (December 2018), by Michal Tabor

 - Bridging a link between PSD2 and eIDAS (May 2018), by Guillaume Forget

 - Benefits of the eIDAS Toolbox – Case Studies from Various Industries (Part 1) (2018), by Gaurav Sharma

 - Benefits of the eIDAS Toolbox – Case Studies from Various Industries (Part 2) (2018), by Gaurav Sharma